Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Introduction

 \section{Introduction}

-The rapid advancement of AI language technologies (LTs)---computational models that process and generate human language---has entered a transformative phase with the rise of powerful ``GenAI chatbots'' such as ChatGPT \citep{openai2023chatgpt}, which are reshaping how we work, access information, and interact with technology.
+The rapid advancement of AI language technologies (LTs)---computational models that process and generate human language---has entered a transformative phase, with powerful ``GenAI chatbots'' such as ChatGPT \citep{openai2023chatgpt} reshaping how we work, access information, and interact with technology.
 Unlike prior LTs designed for a dedicated activity or modality, these new tools are general-purpose, capable of performing numerous tasks---from writing and translation to coding and tutoring---across languages without domain-specific training.
 This makes them uniquely accessible to diverse users and adaptable across contexts.
 As a result, GenAI chatbots have achieved unprecedented adoption: By 2025, the ChatGPT platform had become one of the five most visited websites in the world \citep{explodingtopics2025websites}, leaving researchers, policymakers, and developers to grapple with fundamental questions about adoption, usage, and global impact.

-As a new commodity, access to GenAI chatbots offers promises for personalized learning \citep{abbes2024generative}, personal convenience \citep{DBLP:journals/firstmonday/SkjuveBF24}, and workforce productivity \citep{noy2023experimental,brynjolfsson2025generative}.
-The impact of access---or lack thereof---can be substantial: a temporary ChatGPT ban in Italy produced a significant drop in coding productivity, with output levels recovering only after users developed strategies to circumvent the restrictions \citep{kreitmeir2023unintended}.
-However, alongside these benefits come significant risks.
-GenAI can propagate bias and stereotypes \citep{hofmann2024ai, mitchell2025shades}, spread misinformation \citep{chen2024combating}, and critically, also widen digital divides \citep{unesco2024ailiteracy}.
-Recent research suggests that uneven adoption and varying levels of AI proficiency threaten to deepen existing inequalities \citep{bentley2024digital, capraro2024impact, wang2025artificial, SUAREZ2025102997}, with higher uptake concentrated among populations of higher socioeconomic status \citep{bassignana-etal-2025-ai}, urban residents \citep{daepp2025emerginggenerativeartificialintelligence}, and more educated individuals \citep{hartley2024labor}.
+As a new commodity, GenAI chatbots offer promises for personalized learning \citep{abbes2024generative}, creativity \citep{holzner2025generative}, and workforce productivity \citep{noy2023experimental,brynjolfsson2025generative}.
+The impact of access---or lack thereof---can be substantial: a temporary ChatGPT ban in Italy led to a significant drop in coding productivity, with output levels recovering only after users found strategies to circumvent the restrictions \citep{kreitmeir2023unintended}.